Negar-Mahmoudy/stm32-usb-cdc-virtualcom/README.md

 # stm32-usb-cdc-virtualcom

-This project demonstrates how to use the **USB CDC (Communication Device Class)** on an STM32 microcontroller.
+This is a project on USB CDC ( Communication Device Class) using the STM32 microcontroller.
-By enabling CDC, the STM32 device can act as a **Virtual COM Port** and communicate with a PC over USB just like a regular UART.
+Through CDC it is possible to use the STM32 as a virtual COM port, and when connected to a PC/Mac, it appears as another serial interface just like any other UART.

 ---

 ## What is USB CDC?
-USB CDC (Communication Device Class) is a USB class that emulates serial communication over USB.
+USB CDC (Communication Device Class) is a USB class that is predominantly used for serial bridging over USB.
 With this feature:
-- Your STM32 board can appear on a PC as a **Virtual COM Port (VCP)**.
+- Your STM32 board can appear on a PC as a Virtual COM Port (VCP).
-- You can send and receive data using terminal applications such as Hercules.
+- With Terminal applications such as Hercules,you can send and receive data.
-- It eliminates the need for an external USB-to-UART converter.
+- Not external USB to UART converter is required.

 ---

-## Project Structure
-The main files involved are:

-- **`main.c`**
-  - Initializes the USB device.
-  - Periodically transmits a test string (`"Heloooooooooo\n"`) to the PC.

-- **`usbd_cdc_if.c`**
-  - Provides the interface between USB hardware and user application.
-  - Contains callbacks for **data transmission** and **data reception**.
-  - Handles custom buffer management for received data.

----

-## main.c Explained
+## main.c

 Key points from `main.c`: